leksialevin7700/adk--negotiation/README.md

 The system is **LLM‑agnostic** via a thin adapter (`call_adk_model`), allowing easy integration with different ADK / LLM providers (e.g., Google Gemini).

+This component is part of the larger project `@leksialevin7700/space-debris-multi-llm` and corresponds to the "model C" portion of that repository.

 Inject secrets at runtime (never commit keys or bake them into images).